a1eaiactaest/dht11/README.md

 `/dev/ttyACM0` can replaced by any port your arduino is on.

-bash script gives required privileges to arduino, so you'll probably need to pass a sudo password.
+bash script gives required privileges to arduino, so it'll probably ask you for sudo password.

 output in format: